» Contents

 three types of "Magic" ammo.

-the black market) or enchantment shop services (see (4.5a)).
+or the black market) or enchantment shop services (see (4.5a)).

 There are big differences between the effects: